Updated for Sparkle 2.6

 Load when visible

-Browsers have smarts to begin downloading images even before having loaded the entire page.
+Browsers begin downloading images even before having loaded the entire page.
 If your page contains many images, they will all be queued up for download, and this can effectively make the overall page load be slower.
-The “Load when visible” option delays image load, so it is worse for images visible at load time, but by setting it for images not initially visible it will speed up overall page load time.
+The “Load when visible” option delays image load, so it is worse for images at the top of the page, but by setting it for images not initially visible it will speed up overall page load time.
 Additionally if the site visitor never scrolls down to reveal all images, fewer images will have been downloaded so it will save on bandwidth as well.